lightray22/andromeda-desktop-clients/README.md

 When running via CLI by default it will just use the `auth_sudouser` option with the server rather than creating and using a session.
 This will make storages with encrypted credentials inaccessible.
 You can force the use of a session with `--force-session`.
-This option has the downside of potentially exposing authentication details to other processes as they are placed on the command line in cleartext.

 There is also a `mount.andromeda` wrapper for mounting via posix `mount` or `fstab`.
 The mount wrapper uses the `dev path [-o opt1,opt2]` format and cannot prompt interactively.